-Broadcast Receiver Collection started with German WR 1 (Wehrmacht
+Our Broadcast Receiver Collections started with German WR 1 (Wehrmacht

-Rundfunk) troops entertainment receiver which was on Wehrmacht
+Rundfunkempfänger) troops entertainment receivers which have been on

-of all we have tried to collect all the Wehrmacht troops
+First of all, we have tried to collect all the Wehrmacht troops

 entertainment receivers that we knew about, and now there are all

-the "WR" and "ER" receivers presented in RKK Radio Museum showcases.
+the "WR" and "ER" receivers presented in our Museum showcases.
+Next

 officers, and we are proud to say that most of such receivers known